 One of the most famous waterfalls in South America is Petrohue Waterfall, located in the wilderness around Chile’s Puerto Montt.
 Petrohue isn’t as tall as Iguazú Falls but features one of the most stunning backdrop scenes in the world.
 With the Osorno Volcano in the background, Petrohue is a photographer’s dream, especially in the spring when the water is rushing at high speeds.

-Petrohue Falls is part of the protected Vicente Perez Rosales National Park, where you’ll also find multiple volcanos, hiking trails, and endless photo opportunities.
+Petrohue Falls is part of the protected Vicente Perez Rosales National Park, where you’ll also find endless photo opportunities, multiple volcanoes, and some of the best hiking trails in Chile.
 The walks in the park are mostly flat, therefore it’s a wonderful place to spend time outside, regardless of your athletic ability.
 The park is only about an hour from Puerto Montt, making it easy to visit Petrohue Waterfall even if you only have a day or two to spend in the city.

 Horto Waterfalls, Brazil